kmaida/gatsby-speakerbot/docs/usage.md

 # How to Use Speakerbot

-Once Speakerbot has been installed in your Slack workspace, all users can interact with the bot to do several things:
+Once Speakerbot has been installed in your Slack workspace, **all users can interact with the bot to do several things:**

 * List new upcoming events
 * Submit post-event reports
-* View a weekly roundup of upcoming events across the company
+* Designated Channel: View a weekly roundup of upcoming events across the company
-* View details of new event listings and reports as they are submitted
+* Designated Channel: View details of new event listings and reports as they are submitted
-* Receive followup prompts to submit event reports once an event has taken place
+* Designated Channel: Receive followup prompts to submit event reports once an event has taken place
-* Home: See a list of their own past events that need reports and add reports
+* [App Home](slack://app?team=T6VN36NMP&id=A0157QBDE49&tab=home): See a list of their own past events that need reports and add reports
-* Home: See a list of their upcoming events and edit them
+* [App Home](slack://app?team=T6VN36NMP&id=A0157QBDE49&tab=home): See a list of their upcoming events and edit them
-* Home: See a list of their post-event reports and edit them
+* [App Home](slack://app?team=T6VN36NMP&id=A0157QBDE49&tab=home): See a list of their post-event reports and edit them

 ## Slash Commands